TomK57/Mobile-device-for-deafblind-people/ESP32_Blind/README.md

 - 's'   Set the stabilization time for character tick detection.
 Example s 20 -> sets the stabTime to 20 ms
 - 'd'   Set the pulse duration for character tick output.
 Example d 20 -> sets the pulseDuration to 20 ms
 - 'x'   Set the character speed for the 'o' command.
 Example x 200 -> sets the outSpeed to 200 ms
 - 'n'   Change device name (wifi accesspoint and MDNS web browser name).
 Maximal length is 31 characters.
-Example n MaxMusterman -> sets name to MaxMusterman
+Example n xy -> sets name to xy
 - 'g'   Get (load) current configuration from file system.
 File ap.cfg is the startup configuration.
 Example g ap.cfg
 - 'p'   Put (save) current configuration to file system.
 File ap.cfg is the startup configuration.
 File upload via web browser is possible.
 Example p ap.cfg
 - 'i'   Change IP-Address, config save and reebot neccessary!
 (3.digit format with leading zerros) Example: i 192.168.002.002
+- '!'
+Special WebSocket command!
+Set name of connected device after new connection, to be send from client.
+Example: !xy -> sets device name to xy
 - 'rrr' reeboot the tick-device